London FA Board

 Nina is a mother to three boys who are all very keen footballers, so she is heavily involved in both school and grassroots football around South West London.

-Tom Barnard, Non-Executive Director
+Tom Barnard, Independent Non-Executive Legal & Governance Director

 Tom is a solicitor specialising in commercial dispute resolution with a particular focus on the sports sector.
 He has a great deal of experience advising governing bodies, clubs, athletes, agents and commercial entities.
 Tom mainly advises in relation to regulatory, governance and commercial issues, but he has experience dealing with a range of legal issues within the sport sector and more widely.